chrisdueck/chrisdueck.github.io/_pages/about.md

 ![Solving a Rubik's cube](/assets/images/cube.gif){: style="width: 32em; float: right; margin: 25px; margin-right: 0;"}

-I'm currently full time Software Engineer at Avco Systems in Slough, UK.
-I'm also recent Computer Science graduate of the University of Surrey, having achieved a first class honours overall with an 80% grade in my dissertation on Byzantine Consensus in distributed systems.
+I'm currently a full time Software Engineer at Avco Systems in Slough, UK.
+I'm also a recent Computer Science graduate of the University of Surrey, having achieved a first class honours overal (91%) including an 80% grade in my dissertation on Byzantine Consensus in distributed systems.

 In 2019 I was lucky enough to receive the Gold-i Prize for achieving the highest performance in my second year module 'Further Programming Paradigms', which